bkhan98/eng_110devops/day3/README.md

-# Introduction to Cloud Computing:
+# Introduction to Cloud Computing (AWS in our case):
 Cloud computing is a term referred to storing and accessing data over the internet.
 It doesn’t store any data on the hard disk of your personal computer.
 In cloud computing, you can access data from a remote server.

 Simply put, cloud computing is the delivery of computing services—including servers, storage, databases, networking, software, analytics, and